Burj Khalifa is the most iconic building in Dubai, UAE.

 General admission tickets are the cheapest and most popular way to get to the observatories in the tallest building in the World.

-You step into one of the world’s fastest elevators and reach the Burj’s observation decks, with lookout points located across Level 124 and 125.
+You step into one of the world’s fastest elevators and reach Burj’s observation decks, with lookout points across Levels 124 and 125.

 If you don’t want to spend a lot of money but want to experience the sunset from Burj Khalifa, opt for a timeslot that coincides with when the sun will go down.